iwanders/feature_detector_fast/README.md

 > Rosten, E., Drummond, T. (2006).
 Machine Learning for High-Speed Corner Detection.
 In: Leonardis, A., Bischof, H., Pinz, A. (eds) Computer Vision – ECCV 2006.
 ECCV 2006.
 Lecture Notes in Computer Science, vol 3951.
 Springer, Berlin, Heidelberg. https://doi.org/10.1007/11744023_34

-The features detected by this implementation are identical to those found by OpenCV for the same image and parameters.
-This implementation makes heavy use of the AVX2 instruction set to achieve the highest possible throughput; runtime is almost ~~half~~ a third of OpenCV, while providing the exact same results.
+The features detected by this implementation are identical to those found by OpenCV (3.2.0, the AVX2 implementation) for the same image and parameters.
+This implementation makes heavy use of the AVX2 instruction set to achieve the highest possible throughput; runtime is almost ~~half~~ a third of OpenCV's AVX2 implementation, while providing the exact same results.

 In addition to this, the minimum consecutive pixel count is configurable (as opposed to OpenCV), with 9 being the lower bound, up to the entire circle of 16 pixels.
 At 12 an additional cardinal direction check is possible, allowing for even more speedups in images where a consecutive count of `n >= 12` is feasible.